blendogames/fna_starterkit/README.md

 ## Usage
 This kit is intended as a **starting point**, some very simple scaffolding to get you up and running quickly.
 I like the [FNA framework](https://fna-xna.github.io) a lot -- it's cleanly-written, thoughtfully-designed, flexible -- and I hope this helps give you a foothold in using it.

-This is written in C# and a .sln solution for Visual Studio 2015 is provided.
+- This is written in C# and a .sln solution for Visual Studio 2015 is provided.

-Note: for the content pipeline, I wrote a tool that may be helpful: [XNB Watcher](https://blendogames.itch.io/blendo-xnb-watcher).
+- For the content pipeline, I wrote a tool that may be helpful: [XNB Watcher](https://blendogames.itch.io/blendo-xnb-watcher).
+- You may need to install the XNA Redistributable.
+For modern machines, you may need to use this install process: https://flatredball.com/visual-studio-2017-xna-setup

 ## License
 This source code is licensed under the zlib license.
 Read the license details here: [LICENSE.md](https://github.com/blendogames/fna_starterkit/blob/master/LICENSE.md)